 Fry the pakoras

-- Heat oil in a skillet or karahi (Indian wok) and drop teaspoonfuls of batter in the oil.
+- Heat the oil in a skillet or karahi (Indian wok) and drop teaspoonfuls of batter in the oil.
 Fry over a medium heat until golden.
 Remove from the hot oil and set aside.

-Make the sauce
+Make the kadhi

 - Add the pakoras or fritters to the kadhi and cook for a couple of minutes on low heat so that the fritters absorb some of the sauce.
 Pour the kadhi in a deep serving dish.